8 Animals That Eat Ticks — Including 1 That May Surprise You

 Guinea fowl are relatives of the peacock that enjoy picking ticks from the ground.

-Guinea fowl belong to the same family as the peacock, and they are native to Africa.
+Guinea fowl belong to the same order as the peacock, and they are native to Africa.
 Their diets are mainly composed of insects like ticks, and they stunningly pick these foods from the ground.
 Guinea fowls are not selective with food, so they gobble them once they set their eyes on ticks.

 Do Ticks Defend Themselves?